-- the finding of Huntingdonshire District Council's HELAA 2017. - 5.53 The scheme must provide at least 40% affordable housing in line with Huntingdonshire District Council's affordable planning policy and accord with the policies in this Neighbourhood Plan and the District's Local Plan.
-The allocation of affordable housing should be made in accordance with Policy GSNP 6 - Allocation of affordable housing.
-For the avoidance of doubt, if the site were to provide a total of 8 affordable homes (40% of 20 homes), 4 of these affordable homes would be first offered to those with a local connection.
-Without the implementation of the allocation of affordable housing policy in line with Policy GSNP 6, the Parish Council would not support the allocation of this site at The Green. - 5.54 It is demonstrated at Policy GSNP5 below that the existing housing stock in Great Staughton is significantly weighted towards larger homes.
+- 5.41 The scheme must provide at least 40% affordable housing in line with Huntingdonshire District Council's affordable planning policy and accord with the policies in this Neighbourhood Plan and the District's Local Plan.
+The allocation of affordable housing should be made in accordance with Policy GSNP 5 Allocation of affordable housing.
+Without the implementation of the allocation of affordable housing policy in line with Policy GSNP 5, the Parish Council would not support the allocation of this site at The Green. - 5.42 It is demonstrated at Policy GSNP5 below that the existing housing stock in Great Staughton is significantly weighted towards larger homes.
 To rebalance the housing stock and to enable existing residents to downsize or for young people to get onto the housing ladder, the development should be predominantly 1 and 2 bedroom dwellings.
-This is supported by local community engagement responses. - 5.55 The Green is a busy B road with few opportunities for existing and new residents to cross the road safely to gain access to the Recreation Ground and the Pavillion.
+This is supported by local community engagement responses. - 5.43 The Green is a busy B road with few opportunities for existing and new residents to cross the road safely to gain access to the Recreation Ground and the Pavillion.
 Development will be supported that contributes to or facilitates an improved pedestrian controlled crossing at the B645 in consultation with the Local Highways Authority.